 If you are the beneficial owner of shares held in "street name" by a broker, the broker, as the record holder of the shares, is required to vote those shares in accordance with your instructions.
 If you do not give instructions to the broker, the broker is only permitted to vote on items that are considered discretionary.
-As a result, the broker is not permitted to vote with respect to the proposals presented in this Proxy Statement because those proposals are "non-discretionary" items.
+As a result, the broker is not expected to be permitted to vote with respect to the proposals presented in this Proxy Statement because those proposals are all believed to be "non-discretionary" items.